Paint Furniture Black – Everything You Need to Know

 Painting another coat of black paint on the top of the dresser.

-Topcoat (If Needed)
+Topcoat Paint (If Needed)

+Technically, with this paint, you could stop right there.
 They say that on low-traffic surfaces, you don’t need to topcoat this paint.
+The low luster finish of this paint is gorgeous!

 But, I personally want my furniture to be durable enough to withstand kids, and normal wear and tear.
+So after the paint had dried for a couple of hours, I top coated it.

 Other topcoat options